aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mobi-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MOBI to XLAM in Android Applications or Online App" h2="Export MOBI to XLAM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The MOBI format is a popular format for e-books, but it is not compatible with Microsoft Excel.
+Therefore, if you need to open a MOBI file in Excel, you must first convert it to a compatible format such as XLAM.

+<h2>How Aspose.Total Helps for MOBI to XLAM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+With Aspose.Total, you can easily convert MOBI to XLAM.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate MOBI to XLAM conversion feature inside your android applications.
-Firstly, you can convert MOBI to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+The process of converting MOBI to XLAM involves two steps.
+Firstly, you can convert MOBI to HTML by using the feature-rich document manipulation and conversion API Aspose.Words for Android via Java.
+This API provides a wide range of features for manipulating and converting documents, including support for a variety of document formats such as DOC, DOCX, ODT, HTML, and more.

+Once you have converted the MOBI file to HTML, you can then use Aspose.Cells for Java to convert the HTML to XLAM.
+Aspose.Cells for Java is a powerful spreadsheet API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, XLAM, and more.

+By using Aspose.Total for Android via Java, you can easily integrate MOBI to XLAM conversion feature inside your Android applications.
+This will enable you to open MOBI files in Excel without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}